 certification of copies of documents.

-Thus, the third employee of the department will get the following functions:
+Thus, the third employee of the department will have the following functions:

-development, implementation and maintenance of the Timesheet and Album of unified forms of documents;
+development, implementation and maintenance of the Timesheet and Album of unified document forms;

-development and implementation of local regulations governing office work processes.
+development and implementation of local regulations regulating office work processes.

 On a note!

 We must not forget that fulfilling the duties of an absent employee is a paid activity regulated by the Labor Code.
 According to Art.
-151 of the Labor Code of the Russian Federation, for this additional payment is due, the amount of which is established by agreement of the parties.
+151 of the Labor Code of the Russian Federation, an additional payment is required for this, the amount of which is established by agreement of the parties.

-Obviously, this job requires specialized knowledge and experience.
-Based on this, the manager must develop a job profile, determine the competencies of the future employee, initiate changes to the staffing table and start the recruitment process.
+Obviously, this work requires special knowledge and experience.
+Based on this, the manager must develop a job profile, determine the competencies of the future employee, initiate changes to the staffing table and launch the personnel selection process.

 Planning for employee interchangeability

-The work on the distribution of responsibilities between the employees of the preschool educational institution does not end there.
-For some time after the reformed department starts its duties, it should be closely monitored: has everything been taken into account, are there any excesses, has it turned out that one of the employees is "sewn up", while the other has continuous downtime ...
-In addition, with the growth of the company, the volume of office work also grows, this also needs to be monitored and responded in time, adjusting the functionality and the number of employees.
+The work of distributing responsibilities between employees of the preschool educational institution does not end there.
+For some time after the reorganized department takes up its duties, it should be closely monitored: has everything been taken into account, are there any excesses, has it turned out that one of the employees is “sewn up”, while another has continuous downtime .
+In addition, as the company grows, the volume of office work also grows; this also needs to be monitored and responded to in a timely manner, adjusting the functionality and number of employees.